-Ensemble GFS (GEFS) MJO Forecast Yellow Lines - 20 Individual Members Green Line - Ensemble Mean RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts The ensemble GFS forecasts a weak signal during the period.
+Ensemble GFS (GEFS) MJO Forecast

+Yellow Lines - 20 Individual Members Green Line - Ensemble Mean RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts The ensemble GFS forecasts a weak eastward propagating signal during the next two weeks.
+The fast propagation over the two week period indicates that the forcing for this signal may be associated with other higher frequency coherent subseasonal variability rather than a long-lived MJO event developing.